 Court records indicate that in November 2016, police found a baby girl unresponsive in Hatch's residence.
 Doctor's later found bruises, cuts inside the baby's mouth and burns on her feet.
 They also found a large quality of methamphetamine in the baby's urine.

-They further argue that Hatch should be placed on probation for being a neglectful mother.
-And they also claim Hatch recognized that she was not fit to care for the baby because she was given up for adoption.
+They further argued that Hatch should have been placed on probation for being a neglectful mother.
+And they also claimed that Hatch recognized that she was not fit to care for the baby because she was given up for adoption.

-Hatch's partner at the time, John Brown, 31, was convicted of felony child abuse this summer and was sentenced to 30 years in prison.
+Hatch's partner at the time, John Brown, 31, was convicted of felony child abuse in 2017 and was sentenced to 30 years in prison.

 He is also fighting his sentence in the court of appeals.
-A hearing date for his case with the higher court has not yet been scheduled.
+That case is pending.